Yashowant/Minecraft-3D/README.md

 Run this code in Terminal.

-CONGRATULATIONS, YOU HAVE FINALLY GENERATED YOUR VERY OWN CUSTOM PASSWORD!!!
+CONGRATULATIONS, YOU HAVE FINALLY CREATED 3D MINECRAFT!!!

 Go to this:- https://www.youtube.com/@Lurax_Gamer?sub_confirmation=1